 If all seems good, you may also have to sell yourself to a host.
 Couchsurfer Juliana Marin advises that when you make initial contact, offer something a host may want—particular offers that are rooted in cultural exchange.

 “They’re leaning German, you speak it fluently?” she writes.
 “Offer to practice with them.
 They’re vegetarian, you’re a great cook?
 Tell them that.”

 Once you arrive to a host’s home, there are a few basic precautions you should always take.
 Send your location to family back home so you’re accounted for.
 Try to arrive during the day in case you don’t feel comfortable and need to seek alternative accommodations.
 Have a backup plan.

 “List the numbers and addresses of nearby hostels so you can leave when you feel uncomfortable,” couchsurfer Aleah Taboclaon, 39, advises.

 Unlike Airbnb, which offers an insurance policy for paying users, couchsurfers are largely at their own disposal if something goes awry.
 In fact, while the website has a page outlining personal safety tips, it lacks when it comes to addressing problems that may arise from gender.
 However, the website does have a portal for incident reports, should you want to report a host.

 In writing this article, I spoke with a dozen solo female couchsurfers from different countries around the world.
-I asked them about their experiences and their advice for other woman.
+I asked them about their experiences and their advice for other women.
 Their overall message?
-The few weird or uncomfortable situations don’t diminish from the value of being part of the Couchsurfing community.
+The few weird or uncomfortable situations don’t diminish the value of being part of the Couchsurfing community.

 “Tips for solo female travellers?
 Be vigilant,” says Escala.
 “Bear one thing in mind, though—that more often than not, people are genuinely good and kind-hearted.”